-- drink plenty of water to stay hydrated – drink enough so your pee is pale and clear
+- Drink plenty of water to stay hydrated – enough so your pee is pale and clear

-What to do if you need medical help if you have to stay at home
+What to do if you need medical help and you have to stay at home

-If you get symptoms not related to Coronavirus and need medical help:
+If you notice symptoms not related to Coronavirus and need medical help:

-- if it’s an emergency, call 999 – tell the call handler you may have Coronavirus
+- If it isn’t an emergency, use the NHS 111 online service or call 111.
+If it’s an emergency, call 999 and tell the call handler you might have Covid.

-Use the 111 coronavirus service – only call 111 if you cannot get help online.
+Use the online 111 coronavirus service – only call 111 if you can’t get help online.

-St John and St Elizabeth Hospital is not a testing or treatment facility for Coronavirus.
-If you have symptoms of a cough and/or fever, then please do not visit.
+St John & St Elizabeth Hospital is not a testing or treatment facility for Coronavirus.
+If you have symptoms of a cough and/or fever, please don’t visit – stay at home.

-Our services remain open throughout the pandemic, for appointments with a GP or Consultant please call our Contact Centre on +44 20 7806 4000.
+Our services remain open throughout the pandemic.
+For appointments with a GP or Consultant, please call us on 020 7806 4000.